- Travel and Places»

 Enjoying New York without spending too much money is achievable in this city filled with high-rise apartments, expensive 5-star restaurants and entrance fees.
 There are plenty of free events and free admissions to museums and shows at any given time of the year in NYC and its surrounding area.

 Live Blues at Lucille's Grill Times Square

-For a free live blues show every night of the week you can go to Lucille’s Grill in Times Square, guaranteed great acts, as it is an extension of the well-respected BB Kings.
-It is an all-ages club and grill open from 11am to 1am on weekdays and until 3am on the weekend.
+For free live performances every night of the week you can go to Lucille’s Grill in Times Square in midtown Manhattan with guaranteed great acts as it is an extension of the well-respected BB Kings with blues bands in plethora.
+It is an all-ages club that also offers a great food selection and is open from 11am to 1am on weekdays and until 3am on the weekends.